MohammedZakiJoban/MohammedZakiJoban/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... linear regression application to predict students final exam marks based on past grades.
+- 🔭 I’m currently working on ...
+Chat web Application
 - 🌱 I’m currently learning ...
-Tensorflow and Keras
+Spring boot and Angular
 - 👯 I’m looking to collaborate on ...
-Java or Python
+Java or Javascript
 - 🤔 I’m looking for help with ...
-Machine Learning
+Web Application Security
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... mohamedjoban@gmail.com